JirunDev/ESC-Every-Second-Count/README.md

 All models and textures other than stated ones and purchased assets were created for this package only.

 ## **Team Members:**
-1. JirunDev (Director, Programmer, Artist, Map Designer)
+1. JirunDev (Director, Programmer, Composer, Artist)
 2. Nightrukami (Programmer)
 3. jeklao69420 (Programmer)
 4. kpisnotabsentmindedbutisburnout (Music Composer, Writer, Map Designer)